Frittata With Asparagus Leek Ricotta

 Serving your frittata is an art that begins with allowing it to cool slightly, making it easier to slice and serve.
 To present it elegantly, run a rubber spatula around the edges and underneath to loosen it, then slide it onto a decorative plate or platter.
 Garnish with fresh herbs to add a pop of color and freshness.

-This versatile dish is perfect for brunch alongside fresh fruit and crusty bread or as a light dinner paired with a crisp green salad.
-You can also serve smaller portions with roasted potatoes or a grain salad for a more substantial meal.
+This versatile dish is perfect for brunch alongside fresh fruit and crusty bread or a light dinner paired with a crisp green salad.
+For a more substantial meal, you can also serve smaller portions with roasted potatoes or a grain salad.

 For those looking to modify the recipe, consider using part-skim ricotta and reducing the oil used for cooking the vegetables to lower the fat content.
-Nutritional information per serving ranges approximately from 127-369 calories, 9-27g fat, and 8-18g protein, making it a nutritious option.
+Nutritional information per serving ranges approximately from 127-369 calories, 9-27g fat, and 8-18g protein, making it nutritious.

 FAQ